Dr. John W. (Jack) Glendening Meteorologist

 25953 Deer Run Lane, Salinas, CA 93908

-Those looking for the "on-line Big Sur Ventana/SilverPeak Trail Map" will find it at http://bigsurtrailmap.net/
+Those looking for my later Big Sur Trailmap website will find it at https://bigsurtrailmap.net/

-"Dr Jack" is the creator of the following forecasts for soaring pilots:
+"Dr. Jack" created the following meteorlogical forecasts for soaring pilots:

 USA only: